How to Use Credit Card Points and Miles

 Transfer to Travel Partners

-Even if you just want to travel domestically, you can often save more by transferring your points rather than booking travel in the travel portals.
-It is always a good idea to check both ways, but, if you need to cancel a booking, it is generally easier when booking directly with transfer partners.
+Even if you just want to travel domestically, you can often save more by transferring your points rather than booking travel through the travel portals.
+It is always a good idea to check both ways, but if you need to cancel a booking, it is generally easier to book directly with transfer partners.

 Book in a Travel Portal

-Booking in the travel portals is similar to booking through a third party travel site like Expedia.
+Booking through travel portals is similar to booking through a third-party travel site like Expedia.
 We always recommend checking and comparing the portals because you can sometimes find some good deals.
 If you are looking for domestic travel, you may find more options for your points in a travel portal.
-We almost always transfer to a transfer partner, but this is still a good option and easy for a newbie to do.
+We almost always transfer to a transfer partner, but this is still a good option and easy for a newbie.

 Bottom Line

-Although there are many options for how you can use credit card points and miles, the best options are transferring to a transfer partner or booking through a portal.
-You will get much more value for your hard-earned points when you use them in these two ways.
+Although there are many options for using credit card points and miles, the best options are transferring to a transfer partner or booking through a portal.
+You will get more value for your hard-earned points when you use them in these two ways.

 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 American Express is a Travel Mom Squad advertiser, but we always show the best public offer even when we don’t earn a commission.
 Terms Apply.